Geelong: Avalon Airport

 Avalon Airport is located about 15 km to the north-east of the city of Geelong in the suburb of Avalon.
 It was established in 1953 for the production of military aircraft.
 It was also used for the repair of commercial aircraft, and for pilot training.
 Avalon Airport has also been home to low-cost airline Jetstar since 2004.
 Flights to Sydney use the airport and in June 2015, Jetstar announced it would fly to the Gold Coast daily from Avalon Airport commencing October 2015.
 Avalon Airport is the venue for 'Thunder Down Under' Australian International Airshow every other year.

-Avalon Airport had international flights with AirAsia X to and from Kuala Lumpur and Citilink to Denpasar but were cancelled during the pandemic.
+Ther have been a few attempts to institute international flights from the airport.
+AirAsia X provided flights to and from Kuala Lumpur and Citilink to Denpasar, but they were cancelled during the COVID-19 pandemic.

 Rail

 Geelong is a major hub for rail transport in Victoria, having frequent services to and from Melbourne, and being at the junction of the Port Fairy, Western standard gauge and the Geelong-Ballarat lines.
 Eight passenger railway stations are in the urban area, all along the Warrnambool line and served by V/Line trains.
 The Geelong line provides passenger services to Melbourne in the off-peak with trains departing Geelong every 20 minutes on weekdays, with more frequent services at peak times.
 According to V/Line, the Geelong line carries more passengers than any other regional rail line in Australia.
 None of the lines are electrified and all trains servicing Geelong are diesel powered.

 Geelong's currently operating stations include Little River, Lara, Corio, North Shore, North Geelong, Geelong, South Geelong, Marshall and Waurn Ponds.